gvwilson/thirdbit/_posts/2021/2021-01-23-but-can-she-type.md

     Why isn't there a Comprehensive Learning Archive Network (CLAN)?
     I recognize that [the Reusability Paradox](http://opencontent.org/docs/paradox.html)
-    would make the lessons in CLAN less immediately useful than the libraries in CRAN, but we could still do a lot to [make lessons more discoverable](https://github.com/gvwilson/harper).
+    would make the lessons in CLAN less immediately useful than the libraries in CRAN, but we could still do a lot to [make lessons more discoverable][harper].

 -   So far as I've been able to determine, no computer science department at a major Canadian university